-- If you are shooting on a beach, keep an eye on the possibility of erosion.
-I once scouted a beach that was a viable option.
+- If shooting on a beach, keep an eye on erosion.
+I scouted a beach that was a viable option.
 Three days before the shoot, it disappeared with a high tide.

 - The smaller the boat the tighter your personal space will be.
 You might be standing in one place for hours.